-Personal information is to be held by individual group companies in line with the General Data Protection Regulation (GDPR) and/or applicable laws and Company policies to meet business needs and legal requirements.
+Personal information is to be held by individual group companies in line with Company Policies and Data Protection Legislation i.e. the General Data Protection Regulation (GDPR) for processing within the EU, and all local laws where our Group companies are based.
 We must always have a business purpose for the personal information we hold and delete data we do not need.